mgama1/mgama1.github.io/_posts/2024-10-2-secretmessage.md

 msg = "By believing passionately in something that still does not exist, we create it."
 ```

 To embed text into images, we first need to convert the text into ASCII character encoding, and then translate it into its binary representation.
-Each ASCII character is represented as a byte, which conveniently fits into an 8-bit binary format.
+Each ASCII character is represented as a byte, for example the letter M is 77 in decimal or 01001101 in binary

 The ord() function retrieves the ASCII value of each character as an integer, while the format() function converts this integer into its binary form.
 We use the format specifier '08b', which ensures that the binary string is always 8 bits long by padding with leading zeros if necessary.